Expense Management Tips for CFOs and Controllers

 4. Use the technology available to you

-A seamless automated system provides numerous advantages for CFOs:
+A seamless automated system provides numerous advantages:

 - Assured accuracy and completeness of data